encode/django-rest-framework/docs/api-guide/authentication.md

 To implement a custom authentication scheme, subclass `BaseAuthentication` and override the `.authenticate(self, request)` method.
 The method should return a two-tuple of `(user, auth)` if authentication succeeds, or `None` otherwise.

-In some circumstances instead of returning `None`, you may want to raise an `Unauthenticated` exception from the `.authenticate()` method.
+In some circumstances instead of returning `None`, you may want to raise an `AuthenticationFailed` exception from the `.authenticate()` method.

 Typically the approach you should take is:

 * If authentication is not attempted, return `None`.
 Any other authentication schemes also in use will still be checked.
-* If authentication is attempted but fails, raise an `Unauthenticated` exception.
+* If authentication is attempted but fails, raise a `AuthenticationFailed` exception.
 An error response will be returned immediately, without checking any other authentication schemes.

 You *may* also override the `.authentication_header(self, request)` method.
 If implemented, it should return a string that will be used as the value of the `WWW-Authenticate` header in a `HTTP 401 Unauthorized` response.